kylehamilton/MAVIS/README.md

-MAVIS: Meta Analysis via Shiny v1.0 "Gobbling Turkey"
+MAVIS: Meta Analysis via Shiny v1.0.3 "Gobbling Turkey"
 =====
 [![DOI](https://zenodo.org/badge/9922/kylehamilton/MAVIS.svg)](http://dx.doi.org/10.5281/zenodo.14966)

-The goal of this project is to help students and researchers run a meta-analysis as easily as possible.
+#### News about MAVIS

+* April 23, 2015
+* Started to add some features to the effect size calculator
+* Added support for calculating effect sizes for single case design research with the SCMA package

 List of Packages Used
 ```